 - Click Initialize

-For models without any display screen, a TPMS reset button can be found on the left of steering wheel.
-Press the button or a couple of seconds then release to re-calibration the system.
+For models without any display screen, a TPMS reset button can be found on the left of the steering wheel.
+Press the button for a couple of seconds then release to re-calibrate the system.

 TPMS Reset Chevrolet Models